dgp-web/entity-store/README.md

 }

 /**
- * 2) Create an entity store object and store it in a constant */
+ * 2) Create an entity store and put it in a constant */

 export const appEntityStore = createEntityStore<Entities>({